TheSpaghettiDetective/obico-server/website/docs/user-guides/troubleshoot-server-connection-issues.md

 The cause for this rare situation can be complicated.
 A common one is some firewalls would block WebSocket connection but allow HTTP connection to the same port.

 This is probably a situation in which you will have fun with your "Google-fu".
-However, if Google fails to come to the rescue, you can [get help from a human in the TSD community](/docs/user-guides/contact-us-for-support).
+However, if Google fails to come to the rescue, you can [get help from a human in the Obico community](/docs/user-guides/contact-us-for-support).

 :::info
 The plugin connects to the server via 2 connections: HTTP and WebSocket.
 99% of the time when one connection works, so will the other.
 But there are rare situations when HTTP connection works but the WebSocket connection doesn't.